How to tell your story

 There are lots of options.
-Perhaps these questions may help you decide:
+Perhaps these questions may help us decide:

-Who do you want to read your story/ know your personal 'stuff'? - this will shape the platform you use - public, private or a community.
+Who do we want to read our story/ know our personal 'stuff'? - this will shape the platform we use - public, private or a community.

-How much personal stuff will you share? - keep in mind the dignity of the person you are caring for.
-And if you go public, keep personal information such as location etc vague.
+How much personal stuff will we share? - keep in mind the dignity of the person we are caring for.
+And if we go public, keep personal information such as location vague.

-What are you seeking by sharing? empathy, awareness, advice? providing support to others? or simply to download everything that's in your head?
+What are we seeking by sharing? empathy, awareness, advice? providing support to others? or simply to download everything that's in our head?

 How other people's stories help us